samdanTetteh/Kotlin-MPP-Android-IOS/README.md

 Kotlin Multiplatform is really about pragmatic programming to help meet the growing demand to develop mobile applications on multiple platforms – a clean, clear way to avoid having to write the code twice.

+#### How it works

+On iOS, the Kotlin Native compiler “merges” the common code and other source sets in that target’s hierarchy.
+There can be multiple layers of specific sourcesets, but often with apps it’s just one for common and one for iOS.
+That compiles down and, assuming you’re building an app, you create a framework that Xcode can consume.
+Similarly, the Android side does some similar things.
+Although the pipeline can be a bit more direct.
+Kotlin has had more time to get friendly with Android.

+Simply put, Kotlin Multiplatform is more readable, reusable, interoperable, and safer, offering the developer the first-rate experience in developing native applications